Faculty Statement

 Research Vision

-• Thrust 1: Machine Learning for Ab Initio Electrochemistry.
-Developing theory, datasets, and ML models for molecular dynamics at electrochemical interfaces, enabling active-learning design of corrosion-resistant materials for extreme aerospace environments.
+• Thrust 1: Artificial Intelligence for Ab Initio Electrochemistry.
+Developing datasets and models for simulating molecular dynamics at electrochemical interfaces, with applications in electrocatalyst discovery.

 Teaching Philosophy and Course Contributions